Tomas Björkman: Community engagement

 After leaving the world of finance in 2006, Björkman established the Ekskäret Foundation in 2008.
 The foundation has developed a conference facility on Ekskäret island (Oak Island) in the Stockholm archipelago.
 The foundation aims to facilitate conscious and sustainable social development, placing particular emphasis on the connection between internal, personal and community development.

 In 2010, Björkman was a founding member of the Swedish youth association Protus.
 The association facilitates a range of annual activities for young people focusing on life long learning and philosophical exploration.

 In 2016, he founded the Research Institute Perspectiva in London together with Jonathan Rowson.
 The aim of the institute is to inspire our political, academic and business leaders to examine real world problems with a deeper appreciation of the influence of our inner worlds.

 In 2017, in partnership with the Norrsken foundation, Björkman launched the digital platform 29k.org.
 The platform aims to help you reconnect with yourself, like-minded people and what you value most in life.

 Björkman has been a member of the Club of Rome since 2014.
 The Club of Rome describes itself as "an organisation of individuals who share a common concern for the future of humanity and strive to make a difference”.
 Björkman is also a fellow of the Royal Swedish Academy of Engineering Sciences and a fellow of the World Academy of Art and Science.
+He is also co-funder and chair of the Inner Development Goals Foundation.